-- Settings

-Any settings that you have altered will be reset to the factory default setting.
+- Settings Any settings that you have altered will be reset to the factory default setting.

 - User programmes

 All user programmes will be deleted.

-- Recommended power levels

-Recommended temperatures which
+- Power level

+Power levels which have been

-have been changed will be reset to
+changed will be reset to the factory

-the factory default settings.
+default settings.

-- Recommended temperatures

-Recommended temperatures which

-have been changed will be reset to

-the factory default settings.
+- Recommended temperatures Recommended temperatures which have been changed will be reset to the factory default settings.